lightningrodlabs/theweave/docs/paper.md

 ### Relations

-Capacities compose with other abilities by being able to link to their assets.
-Call a link to an asset a **Weave Asset Locator (WAL)**.
+Capacities compose with other Capacities by being able to link to their Assets.
+Call a link to an Asset a **Weave Asset Locator (WAL)**.
 A WAL is like a URL for the web but is used to identify an Asset.
 A WAL consists of a Holochain Resource Locator (HRL) + Asset Identifier.

 ### Presentation

 Capacities define the following UI elements:

-1. "Main" renderer: presents contextually relevant UI when an end-user selects the Capacity in general instead of a specific Asset.
+1. "Main" renderer: presents contextually relevant UI when an end-user selects the Tool in general instead of a specific Asset created by the Tool.
 This rendered will usually include UI to create and administer new Assets.
 1. Asset renderer: presents a specific Asset given a WAL.
 1. Create renderer: presents UI that can create an Asset of a given type.
 Note that a create renderer must collect any appropriate information needed to create the Asset type (i.e. if the asset is a KanBan card, the capacity to specify which board and column in which to add the card).
-The create renderer returns a WAL for the created asset, because this renderer may have been activated at the request of a different Capacity that wants to store a link the created Asset.
+The create renderer returns a WAL for the created asset, because this renderer may have been activated at the request of a different Tool that wants to store a link the created Asset.
 1. "Cross-instance" renderer:  Such renderers are given access to all of the instances of the same Capacity such that they can provide an end-user a unified experience of all of the assets of that abilities type.
 For example a calendar Capacity can display all of a user's events across all of their groups in such a renderer.
 1. Capacities may include other capacity-specific blocks which are made available to be composable by end-users into views.
 Such blocks are useful for creating dashboards.